lukingroup/simnet/readme.md

 ![Network simulations](Notebooks/FiguresJupyter/DoubleColumn_SubFig2.png)

-A Python-based simulation package designed for modeling quantum networking experiments using beam-splitters.
-This package was originally developed to simulate experiments for the Silicon-Vacancy (SiV) team.
+A Python-based simulation package designed for modeling quantum networking experiments as a sequence of beam splitter operators.
+Originally developed to simulate experiments for the Silicon-Vacancy (SiV) team.

 ## Overview

-This simulation toolkit enables simulating entangelemnt-based experiments for various multi-node quantum network topologies.
-It is designed for cavity-QED nodes with reflection based gates using weak coherent sources as photonic time-bins to build qubits and qudits.
-Each interaction step on the path of the time-bin is encoded as a beam splitter hamiltonian, which works in our case since number of ecitations is < 1.
-It provides tools for simulating quantum state propagation through optical fiber networks and analyzing the resulting quantum states.
+This simulation toolkit enables the simulation of entanglement-based experiments for various multi-node quantum network topologies.
+It is designed for cavity-QED nodes with reflection-based gates using weak coherent sources as photonic time-bins to build qubits and qudits.
+Each interaction step along the path of the time-bin is encoded as a beam splitter Hamiltonian, which is valid in our case since the number of excitations is less than 1.
+The toolkit provides tools for simulating quantum state propagation through optical fiber networks and analyzing the resulting quantum states.
 ## Features

 - Beam-splitter operator based network simulation